-The Guidance then provides a series of examples of the application of the Deemed Residence Rule.
+The Guidance then provides a series of examples of the application of the Professional Trustee Deemed Residence Rule in accordance with HMRC's understanding of the rule set out in the preceding part of the Guidance.

-Since the Guidance has ignored the statutory definition of a permanent establishment, invented an illusory distinction between corporate and individual trustees for the purposes of the rule and confused the provisions relevant to deciding whether there is a permanent establishment with those relevant to whether a trustee carries on business in the UK through a permanent establishment, branch or agency, it is unsurprising that the examples are, in the main, incorrect or misleading.
+Having ignored the statutory definition of a permanent establishment, invented a wholly illusory distinction between corporate and individual trustees for the purposes of the rule and confused the provisions relevant to deciding whether there is a permanent establishment with those relevant to whether a trustee carries on business in the United Kingdom through a permanent establishment, branch or agency, it is unsurprising that these examples are, in the main, incorrect or misleading.